arawndinog/stickersearch/README.txt

 Environment:
     Python 3.8, PyTorch 1.11
-    An environment.yml for setting Miniconda environement is also included.
+    An environment.yml for setting Miniconda environment is also included.

 OneDrive link for dataset, checkpoints and third-party models:
     -snip-